elastic/kibana/rfcs/text/0015_ols_phase_1.md

 OLS Phase 1 does not introduce any new APIs, but rather augments the existing Saved Object APIs.

-APIs which return saved objects are augmented to include the top-level `acl` property when it exists.
+APIs which return saved objects are augmented to include the top-level `accessControl` property when it exists.
 This includes the `export` API.

-APIs that create saved objects are augmented to accept an `acl` property.
+APIs that create saved objects are augmented to accept an `accessControl` property.
 This includes the `import` API.

 ### `get` / `bulk_get`